 That is, until Google made EVERY search a mobile search.
 How?
 By making their entire algorithm “Mobile-First”.

 Google’s Mobile-first Index ranks the search results based only on the mobile-version of the page.
 And yes, this occurs even if you’re searching from a desktop.

-If someone searched from an iPhone, Google would show them results from their mobile index.
+So if someone searched from an iPhone, Google would show them mobile results.
 And if someone searched for something on a desktop, they’d get “desktop results”.

 Today, no matter what device you use, Google shows you results from their mobile index.